Best practices to follow in order to truly adopt an inclusive talent mindset.

 For best results, HR leaders should make it clear that people are expected to uphold the organization’s established values.
 There has to be room for mistakes or else growth can’t happen, but inclusivity efforts won’t be compromised.

 Be authentic and make a genuine, consistent effort to normalize these inclusion efforts.
 After all, companies that instill these principles now will be better situated to attract top talent in the future.
 The next generation of employees will demand such principles, so ignoring DEI now means jeopardizing the bottom line later.

-Jackie Dube is senior vice president of talent optimization at The Predictive Index.
+Jackie Dubie is senior vice president of talent optimization at The Predictive Index.